 Ingham contractors Michael Bartolini Concreting were engaged to construct the 46-metre-long fishway in October and November 2019.
 The 11-day job involved removing more than 1,850 cubic metres of soil, placing 1,180 rocks and laying 150 cubic metres of concrete.

 After the hardscaping was complete, Greening Australia worked with Hinchinbrook Shire Council to revegetate the 0.5ha footprint around the fishway and weir as well.
 This planting was supported by our Restoring Australia partnership with Officeworks.
 The plants will grow up to help protect the structure of the ladder and provide overhanging shade for species in the waterway.

 Included in the planting are a mixture of riparian species that are known food sources for the Mahogany Glider.
 This endangered species is local to the area and has a very restricted range.
 It’s hoped these plantings will support them to move further in search of habitat.

-Works to construct the fishway and revegetate the area around it are now complete.
-Leading this fishway construction project was a first (hopefully of many!) for Greening Australia, and together with Birdlife Australia and OZfish, we will be monitoring the site closely over the next two years to ensure it is working as planned.
+Works to construct the fishway and revegetate the area around it were completed in December 2019.
+Leading this fishway construction project was a first (hopefully of many!) for Greening Australia, and together with Birdlife Australia and OzFish, we are continuing to monitor the site to ensure it is working as planned.

-It’s also our expectation that a greater diversity of fish species upstream will also support a more diverse range of birdlife and other biodiversity as well.
+It’s our expectation that this higher diversity of fish species upstream will also support a greater range of birdlife and other biodiversity.